 Hello Fellow Readers, The violence added to the pandemic is hard to comprehend.
-A foundation of our column, shared over eight years, is finding lessons in our gardens and nature and taking these lessons into the garden of life.
+A foundation of our column is finding lessons in our gardens and nature and taking these lessons into the garden of life.
 And so, especially this week, we long for wisdom to soothe the heaviness.
 Maybe a tad odd to some, but I found a lesson in the dilemma of hydrangea leaf-tiers.

 Yesterday I helped Peggy and Ed add perennials in their garden on Culver’s Lake NJ, choosing an assortment of raspberry-colored lovelies.
 Such as Dianthus Periott, Salvia Sallyrosa’ Jumbo Pink,’ and Dianthus barbatus’ Purple Bi-Color’ (aka Pot Carnation).
 Plus ‘Cherry Tart’ Stonecrop (sedum).
 An extra treat is a Cora Louise Itoh Peony adorned with white blooms and stunning dark raspberry centers—a hybrid that stands tall without staking.